 Want to know if your expense is eligible?
 Use our app to scan a barcode, in-store or anywhere else.

 Not sure how much you have to spend?
 Check the app and view your balance in just a couple of taps.

 Need to file a claim?
 Use the app.
 Enter your claim details, take a picture of your itemized receipt, statement or Explanation of Benefits and submit.
 It’s that easy.

 Spending money in your account is easy with the PayFlex Card.
 Use it for eligible health care expenses, such as doctor and dentist visits, prescriptions, hospital stays, hearing and vision care.

 Be sure to review your plan to find out exactly what’s eligible.
 And enjoy all the PayFlex Card has to offer.

 You can use the card to pay for eligible expenses.
-Payment happens right away if you have funds in your health savings account (HSA), flexible spending account (FSA) or health reimbursement account (HRA).
+Payment happens right away if you have funds in your health savings account (HSA), flexible spending account (FSA) or health reimbursement arrangement (HRA).

 Using your card means you don’t have to pay out of pocket.
 That’s money you can spend on other things you might need.

 You won’t have to submit a claim for your PayFlex Card expenses or wait for reimbursement.
 However, you should keep all your itemized receipts, statements and Explanations of Benefits (EOBs).
 We may ask you to submit documents later to verify your expense is eligible.

 Simply choose your eligible expense item and swipe your card to pay from your PayFlex account.
 If your health plan is covering part of the expense, wait to use the card until you know how much you owe.